England, Kent and Lightning player Tamsin (Tammy) Beaumont is a specialist opening bat and a wicketkeeper.

-JM Finn, who have been club sponsors of Surrey Cricket Club for 13 years, are proud to support Tammy and extend their involvement in professional cricket.
-Steven Sussman, Chief Executive commented: “We are delighted to partner with Tammy as she aims to build upon the England Women’s team success during 2017.
-With women’s sport gaining in popularity we hope that the success of players like Tammy will help pull more talent into the game at the grassroots level.”
+JM Finn, who have been club sponsors of Surrey Cricket Club for 16 years, are also incredibly proud to support Tammy.
+We originally partnered with her to help forge an equal playing field, and because our values were aligned on the importance of diversifying cricket as a sport.
+Oliver Tregoning, Head of Marketing commented: “Tammy is an absolute pleasure to work with.
+Women’s sport has continued to gain popularity and we hope that the success of players like Tammy will help pull more talent into the game at the grassroots level.”